 Cash flow solution

 Winning large orders from big customers is fantastic, but it has cash flow implications, Manton confesses.
 “All businesses must make enough sales and manage their cash flow successfully – they’re the two key challenges.
 You’re under constant pressure to make sure enough money is coming in to cover money going out, because you can’t run a business without cash.

 “The problem is, some customers, especially large ones, expect credit of 60 days or more, and an order might be worth many thousands of pounds.
 In the mean time, you must pay to produce your stock, and your suppliers might only give you 30 days’ credit.
 Invoice finance offered the perfect solution.
 Without it, we couldn’t afford to fulfill our orders.
 It’s not just that: you need money to operate your business and fund its growth.”

-Smallwood recalls: “Our business advisor, Hallidays, recommended invoice finance from Aldermore.
+Smallwood recalls: “Our accountants, Hallidays*, recommended invoice finance from Aldermore.
 Straight away, we got the feeling that Aldermore understood our cash flow challenge.
 Tariq Bourdouane [Aldermore Business Development Manager] has been really helpful, explaining in plain language the invoice finance deal, which was set up very quickly.
 We explored other invoice finance providers, but they weren’t suitable.
 Not everyone will advance the sums we needed.”

 Manton adds: “You quickly get the cash you need to run your business, you don’t have to wait months.
 Invoice finance removes cash-flow headaches, freeing you up to focus on other things.
 Now, we don’t panic if another big order comes in, because Aldermore enables us to fulfill it.
 We have big plans for the future, but invoice finance means we’re not worried about whether we can afford to scale our business.
 It’s been brilliant for us.”